rust-lang/book/nostarch/chapter12.md

 returned the unit type, `()`, and we keep that as the value returned in the `Ok` case.

-For the error type, we used the *trait object* `Box<dyn Error>` (and we’ve brought `std::error::Error` into scope with a `use` statement at the top).
+For the error type, we used the trait object `Box<dyn Error>` (and we brought `std::error::Error` into scope with a `use` statement at the top).
 We’ll cover trait objects in Chapter 18.
 For now, just know that `Box<dyn Error>` means the function will return a type that implements the `Error` trait, but we don’t have to specify what particular type the return value will be.
 This gives us flexibility to return error values that may be of different types in different error cases.
 The `dyn` keyword is short for *dynamic*.

 Second, we’ve removed the call to `expect` in favor of the `?` operator, as we talked about in Chapter 9.
 Rather than